Union Trust Company (Cincinnati, OH)

 Article Text

-MALICIOUSLY STARTED A RUN POSTAL CARD CAMPAIGN AGAINST SAVINGS BANK.
-One of the Strongest Financial (Coneerns in Cincinnati Is Undergoing a Great Strain, But Promises to Meet All Claims, and Also to Institute Investigation Through the Medium of the Postal Department -Offers of Assistance.
-Cincinnati, March 25.-The run which started yesterday on the Union Savings Bank & Trust company, one of the strongest financial concerns in this city, continued today.
-The bank is crowded and the police maintain order.
-All demands are promptly met.
-The bank has received many offers of assistance.
-Officers of the bank assert the run was started by malicious rumors deliberately started by means of postal cards, and will request the postal amthorities to investigate.
+START A RUN ON CINCINNATI SAVINGS BANK (Scripps News Association.)
+CINCINNATI, O., March 25.-The run which started yesterday on the Union Savings Bank & Trust company, one of the strongest financial concerns in this city, continued today.
+The bank was crowded.
+The police maintained order.
+All demands were promptly met.
+The bank received many offers of assistance.
+Officers of the bank assert the run was started by malicious rumors, deliberately started by means of postal cards.
+They will request the postal authorities to investigate.

 Click image to open full size in new tab